ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Default value: `''`.

+## preferred_optimize_projection_name {#preferred_optimize_projection_name}

+If it is set to a non-empty string, ClickHouse will try to apply specified projection in query.

+Possible values:

+- string: name of preferred projection

+Default value: `''`.

 ## alter_sync {#alter-sync}

 Allows to set up waiting for actions to be executed on replicas by [ALTER](../../sql-reference/statements/alter/index.md), [OPTIMIZE](../../sql-reference/statements/optimize.md) or [TRUNCATE](../../sql-reference/statements/truncate.md) queries.